Vegan Puff Pastry

 4. Use your hands to help the dough form.
 It will look dry at first but press the dough together until the sides of the bowl look clean.

-Hand kneading pastry dough on wooden cutting board.
+hand kneading pastry dough on wooden cutting board.

 1. Lightly flour a clean surface and knead the dough with clean hands for about 2 to 3 minutes, or until it is soft and smooth.
 Shape into a ball, and cover with plastic wrap.
 Rest in the refrigerator for 20 minutes.